bespoken/bespoken-docs/end-to-end/chat.md

 ---

 # End-To-End Testing for Chatbots
-We provide support for testing chatbot systems on SMS, Whatsapp and the Web.
+We provide support for testing chatbot systems on the Web.

 Most of the features from our standard end-to-end testing work as normal for this, but there are some special features that we will cover in this guide.